 Collier Charitable Fund – 2014.
 “Are there measurable benefits of schools employing a Perceptual Motor Program for prep children from disadvantaged backgrounds?”
 Royal Society International Exchanges Scheme – 2014 with Dr Charlotte Tye, King's College London Melbourne Sustainable Society Institute, University of Melbourne - 2014 “City green roof views boost attention” with Professor Leisa Sargent, Associate Professor Kathryn Williams, Associate Professor Nicholas Williams, Dr. Kate Lee Irish Health Research Board Project Grant - 2011 H01421 “Clinical and biological outcome of adults with childhood diagnosis of ADHD” with Dr Skokauskas, Dr Aisling Mulligan, Professor Michael Gill, Professor Thomas Frodl Eurocores European Collaborative Research Projects (ECRP) in the Social Sciences Project Grant - 2007 with Professor Ian Robertson, Professor Claus Bundesen, Dr Soren Kyllingsbaek and Dr Thomas Habekost Irish Health Research Board Post-Doctoral Research Fellowship - 2006 (personal fellowship)

 Available for supervision

-I am interested in how children and adults can sustain their attention to a task, and how they can orient their attention in space and in time.
+I am interested in how infants, children, and adults can sustain and orient their attention to a task, how these skills develop, and how various factors impact on these cognitive functions.